truenas/documentation/content/Solutions/RemoteAccess.md

 For the small business or home lab, where a corporate VPN is not an option, you can choose from many easy-to-deploy and manage services that give you or your clients access to your storage services and applications.
 This guide introduces several access options and provides a basic walk-through enabling remote access to your TrueNAS.

-In TrueNAS 24.10 and later, there are several VPN technologies to choose from, each with their own strengths and weaknesses that may make them suitable for your particular environment.
-We will focus on three of them, all of which are available via the TrueNAS App catalog for rapid deployment.
+In TrueNAS 24.10 and later, there are several VPN technologies to choose from, each with strengths and weaknesses that make them suitable for particular environments.
+This guide focuses on three options available through the TrueNAS App catalog for rapid deployment.

 - Tailscale